AjNavneet/BusinessLicense_MulticlassClassifier_Ensemble/readme.md

     The `requirements.txt` file has all the required libraries with respective versions.
 Kindly install the file by using the command `pip install -r requirements.txt`.

 3. The `output` folder contains an Excel file for classification metrics scores of each model.
 4. The `lib` folder is a reference folder.
-It contains the original Jupyter notebook that we saw in the videos.
+It contains the original Jupyter notebook.
 ---

 ## Concepts Explored
-Throughout the project, we explored various concepts and techniques, including

-1. What is Ensembling?
+1. Ensembling
-2. What is Bagging?
+2. Bagging
-3. Understanding Random Forest model
+3. Random Forest model
-4. Building Random Forest model
-5. What are problems with bagging and how to overcome them?
+4. Problems with bagging and overcoming them
-6. What is Boosting?
-7. Fundamentals of AdaBoost
+5. Boosting
-8. Building AdaBoost model
+6. AdaBoost
-9. XGBoost algorithm
+7. XGBoost algorithm
-10. Building XGBoost model
-11. Understanding XGBoost hyperparameter Gamma
+8. XGBoost hyperparameter Gamma
-12. Understanding XGBoost hyperparameter Lambda
+9. XGBoost hyperparameter Lambda
-13. What is hyperparameter tuning?
-14. GridSearch optimization
+10. GridSearch optimization
-15. RandomSearch optimization
+11. RandomSearch optimization
-16. Bayesian optimization
+12. Bayesian optimization
-17. Hyperparameter tuning for RandomForest model
+13. Hyperparameter tuning for RandomForest model
-18. Hyperparameter tuning for XGBoost model using hyperopt
+14. Hyperparameter tuning for XGBoost model using hyperopt
-19. Feature importance
+15. Feature importance

+---